Emergence of non-Abelian SU(2) invariance in Abelian frustrated fermionic ladders: Introduction

 We find that the system is described by the double-frequency sine-Gordon (DSG) model at low-energies.
 This enables us to predict a rich phase diagram that consists of trivial and topological band insulators at weak interactions and an insulating phase with spontaneously broken $\mathbb{Z}_2$ symmetry at strong couplings.
 The analytical predictions coming from the phenomenological analysis of the DSG model are validated by large-scale TN simulations: crucially, we combine both matrix-product-state and tree tensor network simulations~\cite{schollwock_aop_2011, Orus_aop_2014, Silvi2019}, that, as we detail below, demonstrate complementary capabilities in probing different parts of the phase diagram.
 We show that the trivial and topological band insulators are separated by a Gaussian critical line, that terminates with a Berezinskii-Kosterlitz-Thouless (BKT) transition to the strong-coupling symmetry-broken phase.
 This critical endpoint bifurcates into two Ising critical lines that separate the band insulator phases from the strong-coupling $\mathbb{Z}_2$ symmetry-broken insulator phase.

 The most exciting physics lies in the low-energy description of the critical endpoint of the Gaussian critical line that bifurcates into two Ising critical lines.
 At this critical endpoint, the system exhibits enlarged non-Abelian SU(2) symmetry that is entirely absent in the microscopic description of the system, which only respects Abelian $\mathbb{Z}_2 \times$U(1) symmetry.
-The emergence of non-Abelian SU(2) symmetry arises due to the combined effects of the synthetic magnetic flux, interactions, and the geometrical frustrations.
+Indeed, starting with our model of interacting spinless fermions on a flux-ladder and applying the usual Jordan-Wigner (JW) transformation along the zigzag path (see Fig.~\ref{fig:zigzag}) one would arrive at a lattice spin model which is not SU(2) invariant.
+The emergence of non-Abelian SU(2) symmetry arises due to the combined effects of the synthetic magnetic flux, interactions, and the geometrical frustrations, taking place only in the low-energy limit.
+At this limit, operators that explicitly violate this non-Abelian symmetry become \textit{irrelevant} in the renormalization group sense as their scaling dimensions are greater than the spacetime dimension of 2.
 We show that this critical endpoint belongs to the SU(2)$_1$ Wess-Zumino-Novikov-Witten (WZNW) universality class~\cite{DiFrancesco1997, Nersesyan2004}.
 Furthermore, we draw an analytical connection of the low-energy description around this critical bifurcation point to the Ashkin-Teller model~\cite{Delfino1998, Fabrizio2000, Kadanoff1981, Delfino2004} and a weakly dimerized XXZ spin-$1/2$ chain.

 The paper is organized as follows.
 In Sec.~\ref{sec:system} we introduce the fermionic system on two-leg triangular ladder geometry and state its symmetry properties, and give a brief overview of the results of this work.
 In Sec.~\ref{sec:bosonization}, we provide the analytical low-energy description of the system using bosonization in terms of the DSG model, and predict the phase diagram, including SU(2)$_1$ WZNW bifurcation criticality, by phenomenological analysis of the DSG model.
 Section~\ref{sec:Ashkin-Teller} discusses the connection between the low-energy description of the SU(2)$_1$ WZNW criticality in this frustrated fermionic ladder with the Ashkin-Teller model and a weakly dimerized XXZ spin-1/2 chain.
 We validate the predictions of field-theoretical analytical treatments by performing numerical simulations based on tensor-network algorithms in Sec.~\ref{sec:numerics}.
 Finally, we conclude with Sec.~\ref{sec:conclu}.